tboie/universal_mechanics/README.md

 Does empty space know how to curve?

-Interaction of light from groups of mass?
+Interaction of moving particles from groups of mass?

 Thought experiment: If the sun or planets didn't emit anything, would they still revolve?